Customer Reviews

 Map showing the five regions of the United States where we ship lots of rock tumblers.

-We have been selling rock tumblers for a few years and ship lots of them to Alaska, the Northwest, New England, the Great Lakes Region and the Southwest.
+We have been selling rock tumblers for years, and we ship lots of them to Alaska, the Northwest, New England, the Great Lakes Region and the Southwest.
 The residents of states in these regions purchase more rock tumblers per capita than the national average.

 We have some ideas why tumblers are so popular with the people who live in these areas and share them below.